Growth fails when readiness is assumed.

 Growth failure is a readiness failure

 Weak pipeline, revenue quality issues, rising acquisition costs, and retention risk are often treated as isolated problems.
 They are not.
-Each points back to the stage that determines whether activity turns into revenue.
+Each points back to the stage that determines whether activity translates into revenue.

 The Closed Loop pinpoints where each recurring problem most likely starts.
 Stage 4 is where weakened performance becomes visible, closing the loop by showing which earlier stage needs attention.
-With that clarity, leaders can replace readiness assumptions with a sequenced view of the work required to strengthen the foundation before scaling.
+With that clarity, leaders can replace readiness assumptions with a sequenced view of the work required to strengthen the foundation before increasing GTM activity.

 Who this benefits most